 Slow Cooker Italian Wedding Soup

 Slow cooker Italian wedding soup is a hearty soup you can serve year-round.
-This meatball soup can also be made in the Instant Pot.
+This flavorful soup is perfect for family gatherings, cozy evenings, or simple dinner for two.
+Instructions to make this meatball soup in the Instant Pot are also included in the blog post.

 I always assumed Italian wedding soup was a soup served at Italian weddings.
 It wasn’t until a few years ago that I learned this was not the case, it’s just a play on words.
 The term “wedding soup” comes from the Italian language phrase “minestra maritata” (“married soup”), which is a reference to the flavor produced by the combination/”marriage” of greens and the meat.
 The meat in this case being the meatballs with the greens referring to the spinach.

 I left the ingredients for the ground meat vague on purpose.
-Another great thing about this slow cooker Italian wedding soup is recipe is that you can use the ground meat of your choice without changing the cook time.
-I tend to make this using ground beef (what you see here in the pics) but it’s also good with ground turkey.
-Trust me, they both cook for the same amount of time.
-If you have another meatball recipe you want to swap in here, go ahead.
-If you’re looking for an alternative meatball recipe check out my herb meatballs.
+Another great thing about this slow cooker Italian wedding soup is recipe is that you can use the ground meat of your choice without changing the cooking time.
+What you see in the picture here is ground beef.
+If you have meatball recipe you want to swap in here, go ahead.
+If you are looking for an different meatball recipe, check out my herb meatballs.

-I used a 6-quart slow cooker or Instant Pot for this recipe.
+I used a 6-quart slow cooker or Instant Pot.

 Print